Above is Sunstorm, my first Maine coon. She lived to be 15 years young.

 To the right is Cumbrescoons Chip, still in a very special & loving pet home.
-He will be 15 on February 16th, 2019
+He turned 15 on February 16th, 2019

 Maine Coons are a hardy, “working” breed.
 These cats developed in New England, They evolved naturally, with adaptations for the cold climate.
 The strongest cats survived to pass their genes down the line to the Maine Coons we have today through natural selection.

 However, when man interferes with nature in the ongoing effort to “improve the breed”, which we have so often done with many of the "purebred" creatures, this process has at times led to the over-dependence on some gene pools that had developed health issues that, unfortunately, breeders weren't aware of at that time.
 Some of these issues are what we know today as "genetic" (passed from one generation to another through DNA.)